jhumelsine/jhumelsine.github.io/_posts/2025-08-27-builders-director.md

 ```

 ## A Peek Ahead
-Jumping the gun a bit, but we can clean up some of this implementation even a bit more using the next pattern, [Prototype](https://jhumelsine.github.io/2025/12/23/prototype.html), as described in the [Register Object Variances](https://jhumelsine.github.io/2025/12/30/prototype-use-case.html#register-object-variances) section of the [Prototype Design Pattern Use Case](https://jhumelsine.github.io/2025/12/30/prototype-use-case.html).
+Jumping the gun a bit, but we can clean up some of this implementation even a bit more using a subsequent pattern, [Prototype](https://jhumelsine.github.io/2025/12/23/prototype.html), as described in the [Register Object Variances](https://jhumelsine.github.io/2025/12/30/prototype-use-case.html#register-object-variances) section of the [Prototype Design Pattern Use Case](https://jhumelsine.github.io/2025/12/30/prototype-use-case.html).

 # Builder and Director Comparison